Kotlin/kotlinx.serialization/README.md

 ### Incompatible changes

-All versions of library before `0.13.0` are using Gradle metadata v0.4 and therefore it is recommended to use Gradle 4.8-5.1 to build
+All versions of library before `0.13.0` are using Gradle metadata v0.4 and therefore it is recommended to use Gradle 4.8-5.1 to build.

 Library versions `0.11.0` and higher require Kotlin 1.3.30 and higher and incompatible with previous versions.

 All versions of library before `0.10.0` are using Gradle metadata v0.3 and therefore require Gradle 4.7 for build.

 Maven plugin coordinates before Kotlin 1.3.20 were `kotlinx-maven-serialization-plugin`.

 For deprecated `kotlin-platform-native` plugin, you need to use `kotlinx-serialization-native` plugin (see [#2210](https://github.com/JetBrains/kotlin-native/issues/2210#issuecomment-429753168)).

 ## Troubleshooting IntelliJ IDEA